Rubaalmashhuri/survey-system/README.md

 each feature brance were merged to develop and published on the remote repo, and the released code were merged to branch master..

 ## Code-review checklist
+* Don't Repeat Yourself (Avoid Duplication) in the methods surveyMaxRate and min and average you need to extraxt  method with the duplicated code
+* You need to set private property to initaized varaible in Survey, Question and SurveyResponse classes
+* Remove unused variable "int average = 0" in Controller class surveyAverageRate method
+* Explain yourself in code: you need to add comments to have a understandable code
+* Always override toString